matthew-cavener/godot-item-randomizer/README.md

 ## Use Cases

-This randomizer works with any type of item `Array` (AFAIK, only tested with `Array[Texture2D]` because that's all I needed, but I see no reason it _shouldn't_ work with other types):
+This randomizer works with any type of item `Array`.
+(AFAIK, only tested with `Array[Texture2D]` because that's all I needed, but I see no reason it _shouldn't_ work with other types):

 - **Textures**: Randomize sprite textures!
 - **Scenes?**: Different room layouts or maybe enemy types?
 - **Strings?**: Random dialogue lines or flavor text if your dialogue system supports it I guess.
 - **Literally anything Godot lets you put in an `Array`!**: Who's gonna stop you?!
   I'm not going to come to your home and pour out all your (oat)milk if you try to randomly select from an `Array[MissingResource]`!

-> **Note**: For audio randomization, just use the built-in [`AudioStreamRandomizer`](https://docs.godotengine.org/en/stable/classes/class_audiostreamrandomizer.html) which can also change pitch and volume and is (more or less) what this is (more or less) inspired by.
+> **Note**: For audio randomization, just use the built-in [`AudioStreamRandomizer`](https://docs.godotengine.org/en/stable/classes/class_audiostreamrandomizer.html)
+> which can also change pitch and volume and is (more or less) what this is (more or less) inspired by.

 ## How It Works

 The ItemRandomizer uses two arrays to prevent repetition while maintaining randomness:

 1. **Items Array**: Contains your items ordered by recency (least recently used first, most recently used last)
 2. **Weights Array**: Contains weights for each item position, with zeros at the end to exclude recent selections

 When you call `get_random_item()`:

 1. Weighted selection ([`rand_weighted`](https://docs.godotengine.org/en/latest/classes/class_randomnumbergenerator.html#class-randomnumbergenerator-method-rand-weighted)) from the `items` array.
    Weights for weighted selection are the `weights` array.
 2. The selected item is moved to the end of the items array (marking it as most recent)
-3. With the default `exclusion_count = 1`, the last item (most recent) has weight 0 and cannot be selected in the next weighted random selection
+3. With the default `exclusion_count = 1`, the last item (most recent) has weight 0
+   and cannot be selected in the next weighted random selection

 ### Example Walkthrough